Monday, October 7, 2024

 The QA of the main contractor shall put up the deviations to DGAQA for disposition.
 DGAQA may seek a design opinion from CEMILAC.
 The major deviations may be put up to NCRB (Non-Conformance Review Board) comprising of TAA, domain experts, design representatives, and co-opted members.

-Based on the safety, criticality, and reparability, the deviations may be disposed of as waiver, concession or issuance of restricted MTC.
-DGAQA is the final authority for disposition of the deviations.
+Based on the safety, criticality, and reparability, the deviations may be disposed of as waiver, concession, or issuance of restricted MTC.
+DGAQA is the final authority that gives disposition of the deviations.

-UAS shall be flight tested for validation of Design, airworthiness, and User requirements to facilitate compliance to the Type Certification Basis.
+UAS shall be flight-tested to validate Design, airworthiness, and User requirements to facilitate compliance to the Type Certification Basis.
 Flight testing shall be conducted as per Subpart P, IMTAR 21.

 The main Contractor shall prepare a Compliance statement to the TCB as per the agreed plan.
 The main Contractor shall present the compliance of TCB to CEMILAC for issuance of RMTC or MTC.